wiccasoft/wiccasoft.github.io/README.md

-bkz aleyna tilki ido taltıses ifşası bkz birbirini ifşa eden çocuklar bkz ezgi naz çelik izel çelik ercan ifşası bkz kamalcıların google chrome pkk lı diye kullanmaması bkz akp iktidarı google a kaptırdığında olacaklar bkz gamze özçelik gökhan demirkol ifşası bkz izel çelik ercan ifşası full link bkz şaka maka amınoğlu ekremin bitmesi
+bkz aleyna tilki ido taltıses ifşası bkz birbirini ifşa eden çocuklar bkz ezgi naz çelik izel çelik ercan ifşası bkz chp iktidarı google a kaptırdığında olacaklar bkz gamze özçelik gökhan demirkol ifşası bkz izel çelik ercan ifşası full link bkz şaka maka amınoğlu ekremin bitmesi